nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 #### Specifying operator parameters (C++)

-In the example `holoscan::ops::PingMxOp` operator above, we have a parameter `multiplier` that is declared as part of the class as a private member using the {cpp:func}`~holoscan::OperatorSpec::param` templated type:
+In the example `holoscan::ops::PingMxOp` operator above, you have a parameter `multiplier` that is declared as part of the class as a private member using the {cpp:func}`~holoscan::OperatorSpec::param` templated type:

 ```cpp
 Parameter<int> multiplier_;